borjaMarti/educard/README.md

 To deploy the project, you'll need to provide these variables to the hosting service's environment.

-(Note 1: If you aren't using Vercel, you'll need to change `app/layout.jsx`'s metadata configuration)
+(Note 1: If you aren't using Vercel, you'll need to change `app/layout.jsx`'s metadata configuration, since it's dependent on the VERCEL_URL env variable provided by Vercel)

 (Note 2: For deployment, Clerk needs you to use Production mode, which requires [further configuration](https://clerk.com/docs/deployments/overview))